Frequently Asked Questions

 Why go with ADTR training?

-We keep class sizes small enough to ensure individual attention and group critique.
+If you invest in your AD journey with us, you will actually be interacting with blind and sighted professionals who are currently working in AD.
+We consistently update the material to make sure we are following current trends and providing the most quality and useful information about the entire AD industry.
+Practice, discussion and networking are also a key part of our courses; you will learn just as much from your peers as you will from instructors.
+We keep class sizes small to ensure enough time for individual attention and group critique.
 Experts and moderators are flexible throughout training in order to give practical advice, tools, and suggestions for your path specifically.
-There is not a certification or degree in AD yet, so ADTR provides a comprehensive base from which to begin and continue pursuing professional description in all its variations.
+ADTR provides a comprehensive base from which to begin and continue pursuing professional description in all its variations.

 What do I get out of this training?

 Once you complete our Fundamentals training, you will be added to ADTR’s network of graduates, providing support, networking, and resources.
 We also provide reference materials to take with you for continuing education, and recorded student performance clips which can be used as part of a demo or resume sample.
-Although no official course credit can be given for now, upon completion of a training ADTR will provide a certificate of attendance or completion.

 What’s the difference between the Fundamentals and Advanced courses?